 31. Nosh

-Nosh is UK slang for food.
+Nosh is a UK slang word for food.

 32. Pants

 You might already know that the UK uses the word pants for underwear while Americans use it to mean trousers.
-The British might also say "That's pants!" for anything that's utterly bad or rubbish.
+The British might also say, "That's pants!" for anything that's utterly bad or rubbish.

 33. Pied off